infinum/android-handbook/Testing.md

 ### Building complex objects by deserializing JSON files

-When testing some functionality requires you to build a complex object with many nested objects, you can make your life easier by placing a JSON representation of that object into the test resources and deserializing it at the beginning of the test.
+When testing a functionality requires you to build a complex object with many nested objects, you can make your life easier by placing a JSON representation of that object into the test resources and deserializing it at the beginning of the test.

 This will decrease the size of the test code and make it more readable.